Beet Hummus

 slicing red beet with knife on cutting boardslicing red beet with knife on cutting board

-Cut the beet into ¼″ cubes and add to a blender or a food processor.
+Cut the beet into ¼″ cubes and add to a blender or a meals processor.

 slicing red beet into cubes with knife on cutting boardslicing red beet into cubes with knife on cutting board